QwertyTheCoder/Minecraft-Bedrock-Crack/README.md

 • You should be signed in with a personal Microsoft account in Microsoft store

+• Disbale runtime broker and restart. here's how to do that: Open Run(WIN_KEY + R) After its open Try to find “TimeBrokerSvc” from “HKEY_Local_MACHINE\SYSTEM\CurrentControlSet\Services”.
+Then double click “Start” on the right and change the value from “3” to “4”

 ### How / Steps To Install

 0.5 complete the requirements first